Helena Ricketts is a freelance writer currently living in Indiana.

 Indiana is not as boring as some people may think when it comes to haunted places and spaces.
 We do have our fair share of ghost stories, tragedies, and unexplained events.
 From small bridges on rarely traveled country roads to houses and places in the heart of the downtown capitol of Indianapolis, the state can and does deliver when it comes to rumors and witnesses of hauntings and unexplained events.

-There are many more haunted locations in Indiana than what I am discussing here but these are the ones that I have actually visited.
+There are many more haunted locations in Indiana than what I am discussing here, but these are the ones that I have actually visited.
 I'm not a ghost hunter and didn't visit the sites with the intention of experiencing anything, but sometimes creepy things happen when you least expect it!
-I didn't expect to see what I saw at Central State Hospital or Hannah House even though I knew before going what the reputation was of those two locations.
-I can say that once you have experienced them, you'll definitely never forget it.
-At least that is my experience in Haunted Indiana.
+I didn't expect to see what I saw at Central State Hospital or Hannah House, even though I knew before going what the reputations were of those two locations.
+I can say that once you have experienced them, you'll definitely never forget them.
+At least that is my experience in haunted Indiana.

 I had a personal experience on the property years ago.
 I was working with a non-profit group that was going to be using a few of the old homes where doctors and nurses were allowed to stay.
 These homes were built sometime in the late 1960s to 1970s on the outskirt of the property.
 They were in extremely bad shape, some even having areas where the roof had caved in from neglect.
 My job during the visit was to go in and photograph the inside of the homes so we could have photos of what the houses looked like before being renovated.

-There were seven houses total.
-They were all creepy to say the least, probably because of the condition that they were in more than anything else.
+There were seven houses in total.
+They were all creepy, to say the least, probably because of the condition that they were in more than anything else.
 There was a strong feeling of being watched inside each house.
 When I went into the seventh house, that's when the interesting events started happening.
-My camera worked fine in the hallway, living room and kitchen areas but would not take any photos inside of the bedrooms.
+My camera worked fine in the hallway, living room, and kitchen areas but would not take any photos inside of the bedrooms.
 It was as if the batteries had died.

-Tragedy struck one evening while the slaves were sleeping in the basement and somehow one of the oil lamps were knocked over and caused a fire.
+Tragedy struck one evening while the slaves were sleeping in the basement, and somehow one of the oil lamps was knocked over and caused a fire.
 It is estimated that between three and six slaves died as a result of the fire in the basement that evening.
-It is said that the spirits of those slaves that perished in the fire are still in the basement, a place that they felt safe.
+It is said that the spirits of those slaves that perished in the fire are still in the basement, a place where they felt safe.

 Some of the experiences reported in the Hannah House include a stench of death in the upstairs bedrooms, disembodied voices, things moving around rooms on their own, footsteps, apparitions of former slaves and a man dressed in period clothing are sometimes spotted and chandeliers swing on their own.
 The Hannah House is said to be one of the most haunted sites in the State of Indiana and possibly the country.